A simple 4 layer contact network based on survey data

 The first contact layer Home

-is a location class where agents of one household meet each other for 12 hours.
-We use the agent attribute hid
+is a location class where actors of one household meet each other for 12 hours.
+We use the actor attribute hid

-(household id), which is provided by the survey data, to group the agents in their empirical households.
+(household id), which is provided by the survey data, to group the actors in their empirical households.

 [3]: